Adolph Sutro: Sutro Tunnel

-In 1860, Sutro left San Francisco for Virginia City, Nevada after silver was found in Comstock Lode with plans to continue selling cigars.
+In 1860, Sutro left San Francisco for Virginia City, Nevada after silver was found in the Comstock Lode with plans to continue selling cigars.
 He soon devised a concept for a tunnel to drain water from the mines and eliminate the threat of flooding.
 This concept became the Sutro Tunnel.

 In 1865 Sutro incorporated the Sutro Tunnel Company and was granted an exclusive charter to build the tunnel by the U.S. Congress in 1866.
 The project encountered financial difficulties, due in part to William Ralston (1826–1875) of the Bank of California, who originally agreed to finance the project but later rescinded the offer.
 Over time, Sutro found other investors, including miners in the area.
-Sutro won miners' support after a disaster at the Yellow Jacket Mine on April 7, 1869, allowed him to lobby the Miner's Union in support of the Sutro Tunnel and construction began on October 19, 1869.
+Sutro won miners's support after a disaster at the Yellow Jacket Mine on April 7, 1869, allowing him to lobby the Miner's Union in support of the Sutro Tunnel and begin construction on October 19, 1869.

 According to historian Samuel Dickson (né Samuel Benjamin Dinkelspiel; 1889–1974), " ...
-Sutro set off blasts of dynamite, ... leading the way for tunnel diggers" during the tunnel's construction The tunnel was completed in 1878 and made Sutro the King of Comstock because it could drain four million gallons of water daily and was rented by mine owners at an average of $10,000 a day.
+Sutro set off blasts of dynamite, ... leading the way for tunnel diggers" during the tunnel's construction.
+The tunnel was completed in 1878 and made Sutro "the King of Comstock" because it could drain four million gallons of water daily and was rented by mine owners at an average of $10,000 a day.

 After a year of running the tunnel, Adolph moved back to San Francisco.
 His brother Theodore Sutro took over the Sutro Tunnel Company.
-Theodore Sutro sold the Sutro Tunnel Company to Franklin Leonard Sr., after Adolph's death.
+Theodore Sutro sold the Sutro Tunnel Company to Franklin Leonard, Sr., after Adolph's death.